mcmah309/mcmah309.github.io/_posts/2025-06-11-patterns-for-modeling-overlapping-variant-data-in-rust.md

 ## Approach 6: Trait-Based Composition

 This approach does not rely on the structure of the backing data, but instead relies on the ability to get the backing data through traits.
-For the sake of example, traits are provided for individual fields, but grouping are common as well, and the structure of the backing data is the same as approach 1.
+For the sake of example, traits are provided for individual fields, but grouping is common as well, and the structure of the backing data is the same as approach 1.
 These traits can be used when you need to reuse functions for each type.

 ```rust
 // Concrete struct implementations